 Nearly half of students enrolled in community college are white.
 Twenty-six percent are Hispanic, and 13% are Black.

 Just under one-third of students are first-generation college students, and 15% are single parents.
 Twenty percent are students with disabilities.

 Do International Students Attend Community Colleges?

-Yes.
-Over 94,000 international students attended community colleges during the 2017-2018 school year, according to data from the Institute of International Education.
-This represents about 9% of all international student enrollment.
+Yes, international students enroll at community colleges in the U.S. More than 86,000 international students attended community colleges during the 2018-2019 school year, according to data from the Institute of International Education.
+This represents about 8% of all international student enrollment.

 Community colleges can serve as a gateway for international students to attend four-year colleges and universities, according to the American Association of Community Colleges.
-International students attend community colleges because it can cut costs in half.
+International students often attend community colleges because this path can cut costs in half.

 Federal law allows international students to stay in the U.S. for up to one year after completing an associate degree.

 Prospective international students can research U.S. community colleges by visiting individual community college websites and the AACC website, among other resources.

 What Is the Social Scene Like at Community Colleges?

 Community colleges are typically commuter schools.
 The average student at community colleges tends to be older.